How to use WooCommerce sales analysis to find your best customers

 We always try to create the best products or services for our customers.
 But quite often they come up with ideas and suggestions that could only appear if you are a customer yourself.
 So it’s always good to keep track of these suggestions.
 And also, it’s a good idea to know your best customers when it comes to sending good ideas and feedback.

-Usually these ideas will come though a form.
+Usually these ideas will come through a form.
 In our example we’ve used Gravity Forms.
 Then you can use Users Insights to find all customers who have filled in this form.
 You can even go as far as creating a custom field to store the number of suggestions a customer has sent.

 If you don’t know how to create or edit custom fields to your users you can check out our Custom Fields Guide.